breadboard-ai/breadboard/DEVELOPING.md

 ## Testing

 Out of the box, the project template is configured to use [ava](https://github.com/avajs/ava) for testing.
 You can pick a different test framework.
-Just make sure to configure your `package.json` to point to it, so that `turbo` can run it.
+Just make sure to configure your `package.json` to point to it, so that `npm` can run it.

 ## Cleaning stuff

-Sometimes, TypeScript Compiler or Turbo (or both!) gets confused, and the only way forward is to clean up the build artifacts and start over.
+Sometimes, TypeScript Compiler or Wireit (or both!) gets confused, and the only way forward is to clean up the build artifacts and start over.
 To do that, run:

 ```bash
 npm run clean